sebmendo1/DocTranslateTesting/README.md

    - Save scans to albums for organization
    - Export documents as PDFs
    - Share documents via standard iOS sharing options

+## Troubleshooting

+### Document Processing Issues

+If you encounter issues with document processing:

+1. **Scanner Not Working**: Make sure you've granted camera permissions to the app.

+2. **No Text Recognized**:
+   - Ensure the document is well-lit and clearly visible
+   - Try enabling the "Enhance Document" option for better text recognition
+   - Check that you've selected the correct recognition language

+3. **API Key Issues**:
+   - Verify your DeepL API key is correctly set in `TestAPIKey.swift`
+   - Check that the API key format is correct (including any suffixes like ":fx" for free accounts)
+   - Ensure you have internet connectivity for translation features

+4. **App Crashes or Freezes**:
+   - Check the console logs for error messages
+   - Restart the app and try again with a simpler document
+   - Make sure you're using the latest version of the app

+If problems persist, please report the issue with detailed steps to reproduce and any error messages.

 ## Implementation Details